Andersoy/munchies/README.md

 The design shows a message stating the opening time of the restaurant, but the API only provides whether a restaurant is open or closed.

-Because opening-time details are not available from the API, closed restaurants use the more general message: `Currently closed`
+Because opening-time details are not available from the API, closed restaurants use the message: `Currently closed`

 ### Mobile price range filter